appdev-lessons/deploying-to-fly/content.md

 The app will have a randomly generated name, if you left the name blank in the first `fly launch` step.
 In my case, it happens to be `https://crimson-voice-4018.fly.dev`.

-At any time you can visit your app at [fly.io/dashboard](https://fly.io/dashboard) by navigating to the organization associated with the app ("hello-world-app" in this case).
+At any time you can visit your app at [fly.io/dashboard](https://fly.io/dashboard).
 There you will find tabs to monitor the server logs (just like what you saw in the terminal when you ran `rackup`!) and more.

 And that's it!
 Your web site is live and you can share that link with anyone.